RundizBones/ModuleLanguages/readme.md

 This module is for switch to selected URL by cookie or URL segment (depend on configuration on your framework installation).

+If the new language ID is not available in framework's configuration, the default will be use instead.

 ### Installation
 Download and extract files into **/Modules/Languages** folder.